lbormann/darts-wled/README.md

 ## Best working and looking LED-Location

 To find the best possible light-impression without causing problem to dart-recognition algorithmn, I tried different led-stripe positions:
-1. As main lighting (in a plasma lighting ring): It`s way too dark - ugly as my softring is black (It should be definitely better with a white one).
+1. As main lighting (in a plasma lighting ring): It`s way too dark - ugly as my surround is black (It should be definitely better with a white one).
 2. Around the plasma lighting ring (outside): Not really a light-effect at all, as light has nothing to shine at.
-3. Around my softring: Works best and looks nice!
+3. Around my surround: Works best and looks nice!
 But you need a bright background/wall.

-I`ve tested 1.) with a white soft ring.
+I`ve tested 1.) with a white surround.
 It looks OK, but the recognition algorithmn can NOT handle this: When a led-effect is played it does not recognize pulling.. after pressing next to end the turn, the recognition stops completely and you need to restart your board.

 Moreover as a general impression: If the leds are too far away from wall the effect is not good.
 More far away = more bad - just ez like that.
 In my experience the primary factor causing false-positive recognitions is an excessive high led-brightness; you should limit your leds to a certain power draw (ex.
 2500 mA).